thewtex/thesis/plaque_strain/plaque_strain.rst

 deviation of the particle peak-to-peak value is found.
 This is because strain heterogeneity may mark the presence of highly varying strains beyond the resolution of the system.
-These three values are found for all strain metrics and strain components, but also for the magnitude of the time-derivative of all strain metrics and strain components.
+These three values are found for all strain metrics and strain components.
+The mean, 90\ :sup:`th` percentile, and standard deviation of the sum of the magnitude of the time-derivative is also computed.
 The time-derivative is considered because it is hypothesized that viscoelastic behavior may also contribute to the fatigue failure process.
 Strain values for five subjects are tabulated in Appendix B.

 ~~~~~~~~~~~~~~~~~~~~~~
 *In vivo* case studies